 Somehow, when my lovable droid, BD-1 was supposed to distract a pair of AT-AT pilots, the worse happened.
 When I was instructed to push the droid interact button, the desired result didn’t happen.
-No, instead of that, Cal stood up and bugged out and I was trapped.
+No, instead of that, Cal stood up and bugged out, and I was trapped.
 I couldn’t slash either pilot with my lightsaber.
 I couldn’t walk out of the room, I couldn’t do anything.
 To make matters worse, thanks to the save system, it auto-saved up to that pivotal point.
-Meaning my game save was busted and all my progress was lost.
+Meaning my game save was busted, and all my progress was lost.

 Yeah, I wasn’t too thrilled about that in the least bit.

 Some ended up with the same bug as me, others messaged me about other issues.
-Such as falling through the world, others with a missing sphere in the first temple to end, others with cinematics that won’t trigger.
-Some can’t acquire a specific weapon or found themselves on the end of an endless loading screen.
+Such as falling through the world, others with a missing sphere in the first temple to end, and others with cinematics that won’t trigger.
+Some can’t acquire a specific weapon or found themselves at the end of an endless loading screen.
 While some poor soul got stuck in the very beginning of the game and encountered an endless falling bug.

-Sucks to be this guy (actually it sucks for all of us).
+Sucks to be this guy (actually, it sucks for all of us).

 As you can imagine, this is super frustrating on so many levels.
-The game is fun and it is the Star Wars single-player adventure that so many of us wanted.
+The game is fun, and it is the Star Wars single-player adventure that so many of us wanted.
 The combat is good, the platforming and puzzling segments are reminiscent of other popular games.
 It is the total package.
-Yet, with so many of us coming forward with these bugs, I have to wonder what sort of Q&A was done with the game.
-Especially as these bugs end any progress throughout the game.
+Yet, with so many of us coming forward with these bugs, I have to wonder what sort of Q&A was done with the game, especially as these bugs end any progress throughout the game.

 For now, I’ve started a new game, but I’ve been manually making copies of my game saves so I don’t get stuck at the same point.
-Thankfully those batch creating skills come in handy, so they’re being backed up on the fly.
+Thankfully those batch-creating skills come in handy, so they’re being backed up on the fly.
 Still, I don’t feel this is something I should have to be doing just to play a game with a piece of mind.